jhellingman/tei2html/Wiki/ProcessSteps.md

 ## Step 2.1: Normalize tables ##

 Table handling in TEI and HTML is complicated.
-To deal with them correctly, we have a separate XSLT stylesheet that adds row and column numbers to cells in tables (leaving the rest of the XML untouched).
+To deal with them correctly, we have a separate XSLT stylesheet (`normalize-table.xsl`) that adds row and column numbers to cells in tables (leaving the rest of the XML untouched).
 With those numbers present, styling can be applied to tables more reliable.
-This script will also warn you when you have tables where the number of (effective, after dealing with spans) columns is not the same for each row.
+This script will also warn you when you have tables where the number of (effective, after dealing with cells that span multiple rows or cells) columns is not the same for each row.

 ## Step 2.2: Transform to HTML ##

 After the tables have been normalised, we're ready to transform to HTML.
-This is done now.
+This is done by the main XSLT stylesheet `tei2html.xsl`, which pulls in the various partial stylesheets.

+## Step 2.3: Transform to ePub ##

+Similar to the convertion to HTML, the convertion to ePub 3.0 is done with the XSLT stylesheet `tei2epub.xsl`, which re-uses most of the stylesheets used by `tei2html.xsl`.
+The results of this transform are placed in a directory which mirrors the internal structure of an ePub archive.

+## Step 2.4: Package ePub ##

+In a final step, the ePub files are compressed into a single zip file, following the conventions of an ePub container.